 To the north of Porto are the resort towns of Vila do Conde and Povoa de Varzim.
 Vila do Conde is a charming town that has retained its historic centre and is on a 6km stretch of sand, while Povoa de Varzim is a much more modern town with an equally good beach.
 Both of these beach towns are served by the Porto metro, but the journey times are slightly longer at over 1 hour.

 Espinho is the focal point for the stunning 17km long beach and is a pleasant mixture of traditional Portuguese life and modern tourist facilities.
 The largest casino in northern Portugal overlooks a beach where colourful fishing boats are still pulled up onto the sands.

-Espinho is popular with Portuguese tourist either on holiday or day tripping from Porto but the vast size of the beach means that there is always space to be found.
-Espinho is connected to Porto by the regular and inexpensive urban railway that departs from Sao Bento train station.
+Espinho is popular with Portuguese tourist either on holiday or day-trippers from Porto, but the vast size of the beach means that there is always space to be found.
+Espinho is connected to Porto by the regular and inexpensive urban railway that departs from São Bento train station.

 We really appreciate you visiting our website, but the digital world is changing for the worse.